araobp/virtual-showroom/README.md

 ## Human model generated with Blender and MPFB2 (EEVEE NEXT with Ray Tracing enabled)

+This model is going to be a promotional model or an exhibition guide at a virtual showroom or a virtual exhibition.

 <img src="doc/Lady_blender.png" width=800>

 ## Human model imported into Unity (URP)